 Baked Penne Pasta Lasagna

 This quick and easy penne pasta lasagna is lasagna made simple.
-If you are wondering why it’s so creamy it’s because we use both tomato sauce and bechamel sauce, plus three different kinds of cheese.
-And then it’s baked into this gorgeous creamy cheesy melting pot of flavors.
+If you’re wondering why it’s so creamy, it’s because we use both tomato sauce and bechamel sauce, plus three different types of cheese.
+And then it’s baked into this gorgeous creamy, cheesy, melting pot of flavors.

 Ingredients and substitutes

-- Penne – Well I’m using penne but ideally any of your favorite cooked pasta works.
-If you have leftover pasta in the fridge it’s ideal.
-If I’m using freshly cooked pasta I cook the pasta a bit less – so instead of 11 minutes, I cook it for only 9 minutes.
+- Penne – Well, I’m using penne, but any of your favorite cooked pasta works.
+If you have leftover pasta in the fridge, it’s ideal.
+If I’m using freshly cooked pasta, I cook the pasta a bit less, so instead of 11 minutes, I cook it for only 9 minutes.

-- Tomato Sauce – Today I’m using leftover of my basic homemade tomato sauce, sometimes I use a meat sauce too.
+- Tomato Sauce – Today I’m using leftovers of my basic homemade tomato sauce, sometimes I use a meat sauce too.
 You can even use store-bought if you don’t have any at home.

 - Bechamel – this is by far the easiest sauce you can make.
 It takes just five minutes.

 - Cheeses – Today I’m using Parmesan – I love the nutty flavor it brings.
-We love cheddar but you can use any cheese that works great for baking as Emantle or Gouda works too.
-And of course Mozzarella for that ultimate cheesy topping.
+We love cheddar, but you can also use any cheese that works great for baking, as Emmentaler or Gouda.
+And of course, Mozzarella for that ultimate cheesy topping.

 Tomato sauce

-- Add the dried herbs, bay leaves, and brown sugar.
-Let it caramelize slowly so it browns not burns.
+- In a heavy-bottomed pan or Dutch oven, sauté onions and garlic in oil over medium heat until they are translucent.
+Add the dried herbs, bay leaves, and brown sugar.
+Let it caramelize slowly so it browns, not burns.

 Bechamel sauce